subtilhugo/hugo-subtil.github.io/_pages/about.md

   - /about.html
 ---

-{% include base_path %}
-{% include toc %}

-<div style="text-align: justify;"> I am Hugo Subtil, PhD student at CERNA in École des Mines Paris and CREST in École polytechnique under the supervision of Pr.
-[Pierre Fleckinger](https://sites.google.com/site/pierrefleckinger/home) (CERNA) and Pr.
+I am Hugo Subtil, PhD student at CERNA in École des Mines Paris and CREST in École polytechnique under the supervision of Pr.
+Pierre Fleckinger (CERNA) and Pr.
 Alessandro Riboni (CREST).
 I am graduated in Economics from École polytechnique (Master in Economics).<br/>

 My research lies at the intersection of Political Economy, Political Science, and Computational Social Sciences, with a focus on European Studies.
 I am particularly interested in studying how to extract ideologies from large text corpora.<br/>